 Tinto’s model of academic and social integration has been the foundation for discussions throughout higher education about retention best practices and the basis for further research over the past twenty years (Morrison & Silverman, 2012).
 Revisions to Tinto’s interactionalist theory of departure (Braxton et al., 2004) have included the impact of organizational characteristics and environmental attributes, the impact of student preparedness and ethnic diversity, rites of passage, economic variables, and more clear definitions of factors that constitute social integration.

 Braxton (2000) started by critically examining the concept of academic integration and asserting that it may perform a different role than Tinto had envisioned.
 Braxton’s empirical study revealed that Tinto’s conclusions were only strong when multi-institutional appraisals were used, but single-institutional tests did not show the same results.
-Possible explanations for this difference include institution type and the student’s failure to appropriately find and select a major that fits their abilities and career goals (Braxton, 2000; Braxton et al., 2004).
-So, while a student could feel supported within both social and educational communities and competent academically to progress toward an educational goal, they may still choose to transfer to another institution because the college does not offer the exact major of study they are looking for or because their career goals change and a technical degree may become more appealing to pursue.
+Possible explanations for this difference include institution type and the student’s failure to appropriately find and select a major that fits his or her abilities and career goals (Braxton, 2000; Braxton et al., 2004).
+So, while students could feel supported within both social and educational communities and competent academically to progress toward an educational goal, they may still choose to transfer to another institution because the college does not offer the exact major of study they are looking for or because their career goals change and a technical degree may become more appealing to pursue.

 Milem & Berger (1997) modified Tinto’s model by drawing a closer connection to Astin’s work, describing involvement as a facilitator of incorporation.
 As students transition from high school to college, they adapt to that college’s culture through attending orientation programs and becoming familiar with various academic opportunities and social activities.
 During adaptation, they make decisions about involvement and about how much energy they will invest.
-When a student’s behavior changes to conform to the norms of the environment, they are incorporated into the college’s academic and social systems.
+When a student’s behavior changes to conform to the norms of the environment, he or she is incorporated into the college’s academic and social systems.
 Once incorporated, students can then become more integrated (Milem & Berger, 1997).

-Gamson, Paulson, & Chickering (1987) developed seven overarching principles of good practices in undergraduate education.
+Gamson, Paulson, and Chickering (1987) developed seven overarching principles of good practices in undergraduate education.
 Kuh (2001) advanced Astin and Tinto’s work by consolidating these best practices into the concept of student engagement through the examination of the data collected from the National Survey of Student Engagement (NSSE).
 Kuh (1991) asserts that student success is more likely to occur as students increase their involvement in their academic program and other activities and when the institution focuses resources on organizing intentional learning opportunities and then encouraging students to participate and benefit from such opportunities.
 Students are not just involved in certain activities or integrated into the culture, but are hence fully engaged in the learning process.
 Kuh (2003) summarizes: